zammitjohn/jenkins-job-notifier/README.md

 - Consecutive Failures: The app raises an alarm when the same build fails a number of consecutive times.
 - Build Execution Time: The app raises an alarm when a build takes a certain number of hours.
 - Timed Out Builds: The app raises an alarm when a build gets ABORTED after a certain number of hours.
+- Multiple Builds Running: The app raises an alarm when a specified number of builds are running simultaneously.
 - Multiple Builds Execution: The app raises an alarm when a number of builds get executed within a specified timespan.
 - Multiple Aborted Builds: The app raises an alarm when a certain number of builds get ABORTED within a specified timespan.
 - Multiple Build Failures: The app raises an alarm when a number of builds fail within a specified timespan.